LBHackney-IT/lbh-electoral-register-frontend/README.md

 These are the expected next steps in moving this proof-of-concept towards a full app:

 - Replace the mocked-out data in the current journeys with calls to API endpoints on the server-side
-- Hook those server-side endpoints up to external APIs
+- Hook those server-side endpoints up to external APIs (See the swagger spec in https://github.com/LBHackney-IT/electoral-register-api for details of the endpoints on that API)
 - Review the existing code for consistency with Hackney's overall approach to front-end structure